webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

   names: string[],
   // The chunk name of the commons chunk.
 An existing chunk can be selected by passing a name of an existing chunk.
   // If an array of strings is passed this is equal to invoking the plugin multiple times for each chunk name.
-  // If omitted and `options.async` or `options.children` is set all chunks are used,
+  // If omitted and `options.async` or `options.children` is set all chunks are used, otherwise `options.filename`
-  // otherwise `options.filename` is used as chunk name.
+  // is used as chunk name.
+  // When using `options.async` to create common chunks from other async chunks you must specify an entry-point
+  // chunk name here instead of omitting the `option.name`.

   filename: string,
   // The filename template for the commons chunk.
 Can contain the same placeholders as `output.filename`.
   // If omitted the original filename is not modified (usually `output.filename` or `output.chunkFilename`).
+  // This option is not permitted if you're using `options.async` as well, see below for more details.

   minChunks: number|Infinity|function(module, count) -> boolean,
   // The minimum number of chunks which need to contain a module before it's moved into the commons chunk.